ryanq47/WhisperNet-Offensive/Server/docs/ftp_server.md

 ## Usage

 ## TODO:
+- [X] add to stats plugin for loaded plugins
+    [X] use ActiveService template
+    [ ] jwt it
+    [ ] web client setup of this

 - [ ] Perms on user creation
 - [ ] SSL/TLS + Creation
-- [ ] add to stats plugin for loaded plugins

 after...
 - [ ] FTP client on rust agent

+## Redis Keys:

+On start, a service key is added to the redis db.

+This key contains the following: (Note, key model can be found at `modules.redis_models`)

+`sid`: UUID4, the service ID
+`port`: port the service is on
+`ip`: ip/dns name service is on
+`info`: info about the service
+`timestamp`: Timestamp of when the service started

+On stop, this key is deleted

 ## Endpoints: